rbms-bsc/DCRMR/_pages/Edition/Parallel-designation-of-edition.md

 ## 3.225.3 General rule

-<a name="3.225.3.1">3.225.3.1</a> If a [Designation of edition](/DCRMR/edition/Designation-of-edition/) appears on the source of information in more than one language or script, transcribe the statement that is in the language or script of the title proper.
+<a name="3.225.3.1">3.225.3.1</a> If a [Designation of edition](/DCRMR/edition/Designation-of-edition/) appears on the source of information in more than one language or script, transcribe the statement that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, transcribe the statement that appears first in the manifestation.

 <a name="3.225.3.2">3.225.3.2</a> Transcribe the remaining statement(s) as Parallel designations of edition.